ArtPoon/BioID/Databases.md

 This section is going to focus mainly on genetic sequence databases.
 There are many other kinds of [biological databases](https://en.wikipedia.org/wiki/List_of_biological_databases), such as the [Protein Data
-Bank](https://www.rcsb.org/) that stores the coordinate data of three-dimensional protein structures, the increasing commoditization of next-generatoin sequencing has caused genetic sequence data to supercede other sources of biological data.
+Bank](https://www.rcsb.org/) that stores the coordinate data of three-dimensional protein structures, the increasing commoditization of next-generation sequencing has caused genetic sequence data to supercede other sources of biological data.
 For instance, microarrays were the primary technology for measuring gene expression until the advent of [RNA-Seq](https://en.wikipedia.org/wiki/RNA-Seq).
 Similarly, [16S ribosomal RNA](https://en.wikipedia.org/wiki/16S_ribosomal_RNA) sequencing has largely superceded indirect assays of 16S variation such as [gradient gel eletrophoresis](https://en.wikipedia.org/wiki/RNA-Seq) to quantify the composition of microbial communities.